 Splint Baskets

-If I had to choose just one artefact to illustrate a range of practical approaches to natural materials, then the splint basket would have to be it !
+If I had to choose just one artefact to illustrate the diversity of practical approaches to woodland materials, then the splint basket would have to be it !

 It's a very traditional construction, most notably associated with makers in Devon.
 Alas, it is now an endangered species, although happily, a couple of very accomplished makers are still active in stalling its demise - it's certainly worth searching them out.